alebabai/go-kafka/README.md

 ## Usage

-To take advantage of the abstractions provided by this module, please implement the converters defined in [adapter/converter.go](./adapter/converter.go) for the types specific to your Apache Kafka client library.
+To use the abstractions provided by this module, please implement the converters defined in [adapter/converter.go](./adapter/converter.go) for the types specific to your Apache Kafka client library.

+Additionally, here is an adapter implementation for the most popular Apache Kafka client library, [github.com/Shopify/sarama](github.com/Shopify/sarama).
+The module, named [github.com/alebabai/go-kafka/adapter/sarama](./adapter/sarama), can be used independently or as a reference example.